opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-conversational-agent.md

 ## Step 1: Prepare the knowledge base

-The following steps prepare the knowledge base to supplement an LLM knowledge.
+Use the following steps to prepare the knowledge base that will supplement the LLM's knowledge.

 ### Step 1.1: Register a text embedding model